marcelkalveram/react-native-bulletproof-redux-provider/README.md

 ## Why ?

 By default, the local storage mechanism in React Native (AsyncStorage) is unencrypted.
-So we're adding a wrapper around it to make it more bullet-proof.
+So we're adding a wrapper around it to make it more bulletproof.

 A random key is generated at runtime using `react-native-securerandom` on the user's device and permanently stored using the `react-native-keychain` module.
 That key is used to encrypt our Redux store, so nobody from outside can read that data.